3mdeb/qubes-fwupd/README.md

 **fwupd version - VMs:** 1.2.6 or higher

-qubes-fwupd do not support dom0 updates and downgrades for fwupd 0.9.5 and older.
+qubes-fwupd does not support dom0 updates and downgrades for fwupd 0.9.5 and older.
 Use sys-usb to update external devices.

 ## Usage